chengkuangan/pgwdemo/README.md

       topicMetadataMaxAttempts: 6
       image: registry.redhat.io/amq7/amq-streams-operator:1.3.0
 ```
-Some order version of the yaml file comes with the `entityOperator` stanza.
-So you may just modify the existing stanza according to the above example.
-This is also one of the reason I do not automate this part of yaml file changes in the demo installation script.

 The following illustrate the complete `kafka-persistent.yaml`.
 You may also change storage size to smaller figure since this is just a demo.
+The latest yaml file is defaulted to 100Gi.

 ```
 apiVersion: kafka.strimzi.io/v1beta1